amymok/cfpb-django-app/README.md

 - `develop.sh` script for setup ease
 - nose and coverage integration for Python testing and code-coverage
 - Tox integration for local multiple environment testing
-- Travis integration for Travis testing
+- Travis integration for upstream repository testing
 - flake8 integration for Python linting
 - Python 3.4 and 2.7 support